Dwight D. Eisenhower's Childhood and Education:

 Eisenhower retired after his second term on January 20, 1961.
 He moved to Gettysburg, Pennsylvania and wrote his autobiography and memoirs.
 He died on March 28, 1969 of congestive heart failure.

 Eisenhower was president during the 50's, a time of relative peace (despite the Korean Conflict) and prosperity.
-Eisenhower's willingness to sent federal troops into Little Rock, Arkansas to ensure that local schools were desegretated was an important step in the Civil Rights movement.
+Eisenhower's willingness to sent federal troops into Little Rock, Arkansas to ensure that local schools were desegregated was an important step in the Civil Rights movement.

-Events and Accomplishments of Dwight D. Eisenhowers Presidency:
+Events and Accomplishments of Dwight D. Eisenhower’s Presidency:

-Eisenhower travelled to Korea before he took office to help conclude the peace talks. by July 1953, an Armistice was signed that separated Korea into two with a demilitarized zone at the 38th parallel.
+Eisenhower traveled to Korea before he took office to help conclude the peace talks. by July 1953, an Armistice was signed that separated Korea into two with a demilitarized zone at the 38th parallel.

-Eisenhower Doctrine The Cold War was raging while Eisenhower was in office.
+The Cold War was raging while Eisenhower was in office.
 Eisenhower began building up on nuclear weapons to protect America and to warn the Soviet Union that the U.S. would retaliate if fired upon.
 When Fidel Castro took power in Cuba and then began relations with the Soviet Union, Eisenhower placed an embargo on the country.
 He was concerned about the Soviet involvement in Vietnam.
 Eisenhower came up with the Domino Theory where he said that if the Soviet Union could topple one regime (like Vietnam), it would find it easier and easier to topple further regimes.
 Therefore, Eisenhower was the first to send advisors to the region.
 Eisenhower also created the Eisenhower Doctrine where he asserted that America had the right to aid any country threatened by Communist aggression.

 In 1954, Senator Joseph McCarthy who had been trying to reveal Communists in government fell from power when the Army-McCarthy hearings were televised.

 In 1954, the Supreme Court decided in Brown v.
-Board of Education of Topeka in 1954 that schools should be desegretated.
+Board of Education of Topeka in 1954 that schools should be desegregated.
 In 1957, Eisenhower had to send federal troops to Little Rock, Arkansas to safeguard black students enrolling for the first time in a previously all-white school.
 In 1960, a Civil Rights Act was passed to included sanctions against any local officials who blocked blacks from voting.

 The U-2 Spy Plane Incident occurred in 1960.
 On May 1, 1960, a U-2 spy plane piloted by Francis Gary Powers was brought down near Svedlovsk, Soviet Union.
 This event had a lasting negative impact on U.S. - U.S.S.R. relations.
 The details surrounding this event are to this day still shrouded in mystery.
 Eisenhower, however, defended the need for reconnaissance flights as necessary for national security.